linuxdeepin/unilang/README.md

 From the perspective of higher-level structure, different types of GUI solutions also have different technical limitations in the sense of architecture, which greatly limits the choices of real general solutions:

-* Compared with the traditional *retained mode* GUI, the *immediate mode* GUI as [Dear ImGUI](https://github.com/ocornut/imgui) lacks the abstraction of entities, not reflecting the traditonal approach of [WIMP metaphor](https://en.wikipedia.org/wiki/WIMP_%28computing%29).
+* Compared with the traditional *retained mode* GUI, the *immediate mode* GUI as [Dear ImGUI](https://github.com/ocornut/imgui) lacks the abstraction of entities, not reflecting the traditional approach of [WIMP metaphor](https://en.wikipedia.org/wiki/WIMP_%28computing%29).
 	* The so-called [immediate mode](https://en.wikipedia.org/wiki/Immediate_mode_%28computer_graphics%29) originally focused on graphics rendering and lacked attention to UI interaction.
 Therefore, even if good display output is achieved, a lot of work is still needed to improve interactivity.
 	* Due to the simplification of intermediate states, immediate mode GUI is basically difficult to extend to implement the UI automation interface in nature.
 * It is difficult to overcome the specific functional limitations of the underlying implementation by relying on the "native" solution provided with the system.